octoops/octoops.github.io/README.md

 # octoops.github.io
-OctoOps is a place for the various interesting development operations things
+OctoOps is a place with the various interesting development operations things